How the Indy Star and Rachael Denhollander took down Larry Nassar

 "I watched for a chance to be believed and I waited," she said.
 "And then the Indy Star story came out about the rampant cover-up at USAG and I knew this was the chance and I wrote them immediately."

-Reporter Kwiatkowski said it wasn't a coincidence that Denhollander approached them.
+Kwiatkowski, one of the reporters, said it wasn't a coincidence that Denhollander approached them.

 "She said that she had never come forward before because she thought that no one would believe her, and that this is the first time she felt that she might be believed, and so she wanted to share her story," said Kwiatkowski.